Employment income confirmation

-- select Employment Income Confirmation then Employment Income from the MENU, or
+- Employment Income Confirmation then Employment Income from the MENU

-Use our online guide for Accessing your Employment Income Confirmation using your Centrelink online account if you need help.
+Use our online guide for checking your employment details if you need help.

-Use the URL and confirmation code in your letter to log in to the Employment Income Confirmation, if:
+Use the URL and confirmation code in your letter to log in to the Employment Income Confirmation, if either:

-- you don’t have a Centrelink online account, or
+- you don’t have a Centrelink online account

 - you don’t want to use it.

 - your Customer Reference Number (CRN) and confirmation code from your letter

 - a current Australian driver licence or Australian passport to prove your identity

 - an email address or mobile phone number so we can send you a security code

-Read our online guide for Registering and logging in using the URL and confirmation code for more information.
+Read our online guide for logging in using Confirmation Code for more information.